 All clinical research studies are reviewed by an Ethics Committee.
 The committee will give an opinion about whether the research is ethical.
 This helps to safeguard the dignity, rights, safety and well-being of research participants.
 Clinical research studies are also reviewed by the hospital before they are given permission to begin.

-Pre-screening involves looking at patient healthcare records in order to find out whether a person may be suitable to take part in a research study.
-This is carried out by hospital employees or other hospital approved researchers.
+This involves looking at patient healthcare records in order to find out whether a person may be suitable to take part in a research study.
+Only personal data that is necessary to decide if you are a suitable candidate will be accessed.
+This is carried out by hospital employees or other hospital researchers who have been given authorisation by the Research and Innovation Office.
 You do not need to give consent for pre-screening; however, if you might be suitable to participate in a research study, the research team or your doctor will contact you to ask if you would like to receive more information and to take part.
 Pre-screening helps to ensure that only patients who are likely to meet the study requirements are approached about the research study.

 You will always be asked to give your consent before entering into a research study – with the exception of retrospective chart review research which is explained below.
 You will be given an information leaflet about the study which will explain what the study involves and how your information will be used.
 You will be provided with the time to read the leaflet and have your questions answered before you are asked to sign a consent form.